 Not usually.
 Each resident gets her own room.
-There are 32 efficiency apartments of approximately 500 square feet each, equipped with a kitchen, bathroom, built-in kitchen table and living and sleeping areas.
-There are 8 dorm style rooms where those moms share a bathroom and kitchen.
+There are 24 efficiency apartments of approximately 500 square feet each, equipped with a kitchen, bathroom, built-in kitchen table and living and sleeping areas.

 What about school?

-All residents are enrolled in school within 10 days of intake and are required to attend.
+All residents are enrolled in school within 3 business days of intake and are required to attend.

 What happens after a teen is accepted?

 Once the teen has moved in, she will be given a tour of the Seton Home campus.
 She will work with an intake counselor to review the program and begin treatments as outlined.
-Most teens will start school within 10 days of intake and her child will start daycare.
+Most teens will start school within 3 business days of intake and her child will start daycare.

 Can teens have visitors?